Sandy-latte/100DaysOfCloud/Journey/028/Readme.md

-Built a proof of concept for a serverless solution
+Built a proof of concept for a serverless solution. took around 1.5hrs. need to familiarise myself with aws console